ToshioCP/Gtk4-tutorial/gfm/sec27.md

 It is initialized in `turtleapplication.c`.

 The runtime routine has its own cairo context.
-This is different from the cairo of GtkDrawingArea.
+This is different from the cairo in the GtkDrawingArea instance.
-Runtime routine draws a shape on the `surface` with the cairo context.
+The runtime routine draws a shape on the `surface` with the cairo context.
 After runtime routine returns to `run_cb`, `run_cb` adds the GtkDrawingArea widget to the queue to redraw.
 When the widget is redraw,the drawing function `draw_func` is called.
 It copies the `surface` to the surface in the GtkDrawingArea object.